FeanorTheElf/he-ring/Readme.md

 ### Homomorphic Encryption schemes

-This library currently contains an implementation of the BFV scheme, and I hope to soon add an implementation of the CLPX scheme for large integers.
+This library currently contains an implementation of the BFV and BGV schemes, and I hope to soon add an implementation of the CLPX scheme for large integers.
 Note that using the well-abstracted building blocks mentioned before, these implementations are actually a straightforward adaption of the mathematical description of the schemes, so it should be very simple to implement another/custom HE scheme.

-This code is contained in the modules [`crate::bfv`].
+This code is contained in the modules [`crate::bfv`] and [`crate::bgv`].

 ### Arithmetization and Bootstrapping